udacity/CarND-Capstone/Traffic_Light_Detection/README.md

 # Traffic Light Detection model training

-To drive the car we need to be able to detect traffic lights color, for this we train an object detector using tensor flow.
+To drive the car we need to be able to detect and classify traffic lights.
+To do so, we trained an object detector using TensorFlow.
-The model will predict the bounding box of the traffic light, and it will have 3 classes Red, Yellow, Green.
+The final model performs in a single stage both the traffic light detection (and draws a bounding box around it) and the light color classification (between 3 classes: Red, Yellow, Green).

 ## Preparing the training data
 We will train using the following datasets